Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 Negotiating After the Inspection

-Frequently Asked Questions
+Frequently Asked Questions — Used Kubota Inspection

-QHow many hours are too many on a used Kubota?
+How many hours are too many on a used Kubota?

 There’s no universal cutoff.
 A well-maintained 2,000-hour L series with full service records is a better buy than a neglected 400-hour BX with no history.
 Kubota diesel engines routinely reach 4,000–6,000 hours with proper maintenance.
 Focus on condition and documentation over the number on the meter.

-QWhat does milky oil mean on a tractor?
+What does milky oil mean on a tractor?

-Milky or gray engine oil means coolant is mixing with the oil — a sign of head gasket failure, a cracked cylinder head, or a cracked engine block.
+Milky or gray engine oil means coolant is mixing with the oil — a sign of head gasket failure, a cracked cylinder head, or a cracked block.
 This is a walk-away finding.
 Repair costs start around $2,000 for a head gasket and climb significantly if the head or block is damaged.

-QShould I buy from a dealer or private party?
+Should I buy from a dealer or private party?

 Dealers offer peace of mind, financing, and sometimes short warranties at higher prices.
 Private party offers better pricing and full ownership history but zero protection.
 First-time buyers often benefit from dealer peace of mind even at a premium.
 Experienced buyers who can do their own inspection and repairs often find better value private party.

-QDoes Kubota warranty transfer to a second owner?
+Does Kubota warranty transfer to a second owner?

 Factory warranty may transfer once on newer models but is time-limited and varies by model year and remaining coverage.
 Always ask the dealer to verify warranty status by serial number and get any coverage confirmed in writing.
 Don’t assume anything transfers without documentation.